smart-on-fhir/cumulus-aggregator/docs/architecture.md

+---
+title: Architecture
+parent: Aggregator
+nav_order: 1
+# audience: engineer familiar with the project
+# type: explanation
+---

 # Aggregator architecture

 ## Terminology

-The aggregator uses the following terms as context signifiers:
+The Aggregator uses the following terms as context signifiers:

-- **ETL** in this context refers to the [Cumulus ETL](https://github.com/smart-on-fhir/cumulus-etl), which extracts data from an EHR system
+- **ETL** in this context refers to the [Cumulus ETL](https://docs.smarthealthit.org/cumulus/etl/), which extracts data from an EHR system
-- **Library** in this context refers to the [Cumulus Library](https://github.com/smart-on-fhir/library), which allows an SME to design queries against the outputs of the ETL to generate datasets
+- **Library** in this context refers to the [Cumulus Library](https://docs.smarthealthit.org/cumulus/library/), which allows an SME to design queries against the outputs of the ETL to generate datasets
 - **Site** is shorthand for any Cumulus participant that is uploading data to the aggregator.
-They will be running queries from the library against their own EHR system
+  They will be running queries from the Library against their own EHR system.
 - **Study** is the name for any research grant topic being addressed in Cumulus, such as Covid or Lyme
 - **Data package** is the name for a file created by Library query as part of a study that is uploaded to the aggregator, and is focused on a single topic within that study.
 A study may have many data packages.
-They are expected to be in paquet format.
+They are expected to be in parquet format.
 - **Aggregates** are combinations of similar data packages, from the same study, from as many sites as have uploaded that type of data package.
 - **Subscriptions** are aggregates that have been processed by AWS Glue and are available as Athena tables, and thus are available to be used by the dashboard for generating charts